austin006/austin006.github.io/docs/project-portfolio/projects/2023/G-rocket.md

 ***

-## :material-target: Objectives
+## :material-key: Key Takeaways

-1. Reach as close to 1700 feet as possible
+- Reached an apogee of 1700ft

-2. Successfully recover rocket
+- Successfully built and recovered rocket without damage

-3. All teams must pass a preliminary design review as well as a critical design review prior to launch
+- Passed a preliminary design review as well as a critical design review prior to launch

 ***